DanielLapido/Breast_cancer/README.md

 ## Naïve Bayes

-Naïve Bayes is a fast classifier although requires the strong assumption of independance between predictors.
+Naïve Bayes is a fast classifier that requires the strong assumption of independance between predictors.
 Nonetheless we still give it a try and see how well it performs: